 Once you created the multiboot USB, boot your system with the USB drive, select the ISO you want to load and start using it in no time.
 It is that simple!

-Ventoy ships with dozens of useful features as listed below.
+Ventoy ships with a lots of useful features as listed below.